Lamar County, Texas: Education

-Until it closed in 2019, Roxton ISD.
+Until it closed in 2019, Roxton ISD included a part of the county.
 Roxton ISD consolidated into Chisum ISD after the 2018–19 school year.

-In addition, Paris Junior College serves the county.
+In addition, Paris Junior College serves the county, as per the Texas Education Code.

 Politics

 The majority-white population supported the Democratic Party well into the late 20th century, when it was nearly a one-party state, but in the early 21st century, most have shifted to the Republican Party.
 Lamar County is now represented in the Texas House of Representatives by Gary VanDeaver of New Boston.